 Kat Hunter has been an active member of the ARIN community since 2004 and began her first term on the ARIN Advisory Council in 2019.
 She manages the number resources for voice, video, and data for both the commercial and residential areas of Comcast.
 She also manages IPv4 recycling within the organization while new IPv6 space is deployed.
 Kat has a broad yet technical view of a large ISP down to end customers which gives her a unique view of the information and technical requirements needed to make inclusive decisions while working on policy.
 Kat has also spent time as Communications Chair for TechWomen Philadelphia (2017) and is currently a member of TechWomen South Jersey.
 Kat’s term expires 31 December 2021.

 Alyssa is the Senior Policy & Advocacy Advisor at the Canadian Internet Registration Authority.
 She is responsible for developing and implementing the organization’s advocacy strategy, monitoring domestic regulatory affairs and legislation, and participating in the activities of international Internet governance bodies.
 Prior to this, Alyssa worked as a Policy & Strategy Analyst at Cybera, Alberta’s non-profit research and education network.
 Alyssa sits on the Board of the Internet Society Canada Chapter and volunteers frequently in her community.
 She holds a Bachelor of Arts in Political Science from Carleton University.
-She was elected to the AC in October 2016.
-Her current term expires 31 December 2019.
+She was elected to the AC in October 2016, and was re-elected in 2019.
+Her current term expires 31 December 2022.

 Tina Morris is currently a Sr Technical Business Developer at Amazon Web Services, specializing in IPv4 and IPv6 Address usage strategy, and deployment.
 In addition, Tina is currently serving on the NANOG Board of Directors.
 Prior to this Tina was working as a Network Engineer in the Cable Industry and served in the U.S. Navy.
-Tina was elected to the AC in 2013, was re-elected in 2016, and currently serves as Chair.
-Her current term expires 31 December 2019.
+Tina was elected to the AC in 2013, was re-elected in 2016 and 2019, and currently serves as Chair.
+Her current term expires 31 December 2022.

 Amy Potter is currently a consultant.
 She was previously the Vice President of Hilco Streambank, where she led Hilco Streambank’s IPv4 address brokerage business.
 Amy works with ISPs, hosting companies, datacenters and others to acquire IPv4 address space and navigate RIR transfer policies.
 Amy led the creation of ipv4auctions.com in order to increase transparency and efficiency in the IPv4 market.
 Amy is interested in lending her expertise in the IPv4 market to help create policies that make sense in a post-IPv4 exhaustion world.
 Amy has a law degree from the University of Notre Dame, and a Bachelor’s degree from Santa Clara University.
 She was elected to the AC in October of 2015, and re-elected in 2018.
 Her current term expires 31 December 2021.

 Joe Provo is a network engineer, presently a Packet Slinger at Google.
 He has performed IP-based network and service design, engineering and implementation in one form or another since 1994.
 Joe’s additional experience as a professional system administrator and programmer extends several years prior, to 1990.
 Joe has a long history of volunteer work.
 Whether for community radio stations, activist organizations, theatre productions, DNS registries, NANOG Steering Committee/Board, or within his employer he seeks to give back into every aspect that shaped him.
-Joe was elected to the AC in October of 2016.
-His current term expires 31 December 2019.
+Joe was elected to the AC in October of 2016, and was re-elected 2019.
+His current term expires 31 December 2022.

 Kerrie Richards is the Founder of Business Growth Rocket (StartUp Coaching and Training) and is a founding director of VFJ Coding Ltd .
 She is the former Entrepreneur Development Manager for the Branson Centre of Entrepreneurship - Caribbean.
 She has extensive international experience in Adult Education and Information Technology, and studied at the University of Technology Jamaica as well as London Metropolitan University, possessing degrees in Marketing and Business IT.
 Kerrie has sat on the planning committees for several international conferences, such as International Federation for Information Processing (IFIP), and strives to ensure that policy perspectives are broadened to encompass the needs of developing Caribbean nations.
 Kerrie was appointed to the Advisory Council in November 2017, and was re-elected in 2018.
 Her current term expires 31 December 2021.